angelaloyola/Phase-5-Project/README.md

 ## Conclusion and Next Steps

-The development of this classification model for identifying reservations that are at risk for cancellation is a step towards optimizing operational efficiency and revenue management for Hotels.
+The development of this classification model for identifying reservations that are at risk for cancelation is a step towards optimizing operational efficiency and revenue management for Hotels.

 <b> The benefits of deploying this model include: </b>

-- Enabling proactive intervention strategies by flagging reservations deemed at risk of cancellation, allowing hotel management to allocate resources effectively and implement targeted retention efforts.
-By identifying high-risk bookings in advance, hotels can tailor personalized incentives or communication strategies to mitigate cancellations and preserve revenue streams.
+- Enabling proactive intervention strategies by flagging reservations deemed at risk of cancelation, allowing hotel management to allocate resources effectively and implement targeted retention efforts.
+By identifying high-risk bookings in advance, hotels can tailor personalized incentives or communication strategies to mitigate cancelations and preserve revenue streams.

-- Providing valuable insights into the underlying drivers of cancellations.
+- Providing valuable insights into the underlying drivers of cancelations.
 The model sheds light on factors such as booking lead time, pricing dynamics, seasonal trends, and customer demographics.

 <b> Next Steps: </b>
 - Continual monitoring and evaluation of model performance will be crucial to ensure its effectiveness and reliability over time.